troii/Rudeltippen/README.md

 You are now ready to start Rudeltippen.
 If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER

+> It will most likely be required to make startup.sh, shutdown.sh and /play/play executable

 ```bash
 startup.sh
 ```